R44 (New York City Subway car): Delivery and early mishaps

 An eight-car train (328–335) was tested in 1973 with carpeting, and another (380–387) was tested with hydraulic brakes that were incompatible with the rest of the R44s' braking systems.
 In 1979, seven of the eight cars had these systems removed and replaced with conventional air brakes, while the last car (car 385) was permanently removed from service.

-GE cars 388–399 were not converted to Westcode SMEE braking system in 1984, and were eventually sent to the Staten Island Railway in 1985 to provide SIRTOA with some extra cars since ridership increased significantly in 1985, so their existing 52-car fleet would not be overly taxed.
-These 12 R44 cars were built identical to the SIRTOA's specification with GE propulsion instead of Westinghouse.
+Cars 388–399 were built identical to the Staten Island Railway specification and were equipped with GE propulsion instead of Westinghouse..
+They were not converted to Westcode SMEE braking system in 1984, and were sent to the Staten Island Railway in 1985 to provide SIRTOA with some extra cars.
+This allowed SIRTOA to address significantly increased ridership and to ensure their existing 52-car fleet would not be overly taxed.

-In 1983, organizations for the blind stated that the gaps in between R44 and R46 cars were dangerous, since the blind could mistake the spaces for doorways.
+In 1983, organizations for the blind stated that the gaps in between R44 and R46 cars were dangerous, since blind passengers could not discern the space between subway cars and open car doors.
+Inter-car safety barriers, known as "baloney springs", were installed on all cars of both fleets by the end of 1984.

 Nine NYCT R44s were involved in various listed incidents that led to their premature retirements before the General Overhaul Program (GOH) program for the R44s commenced.
 These cars, along with car 385, were not overhauled during the GOH program; they were instead stored on the system and stripped of parts until March 2001, when they were shipped off property and scrapped.